Arriving at Havana Airport, Cuba, may certainly feel overwhelming, even if you are a seasoned traveler.

 Getting through Immigration and Customs involves displaying your passport, Cuban Tourist Card, and proof of insurance to the Immigration official.
 They’ll stamp your passport and take a photo of you.
 The agent may also ask you basic questions such as “What’s the purpose of your trip to Cuba” or “First time in Cuba?”.

-After you exit the Immigration booth, you will proceed to a security check and your bags will be scanned.
-Shortly after, a Customs officer will collect your Custom Declaration Form that you should have received before at your home airport or during the flight.
+After you exit the Immigration booth, you will proceed to a security check, and your bags will be scanned.
+Shortly after, a Customs officer will collect your Custom Declaration Form that you should have received before in your home airport or during the flight.

-Customs prevents you from bringing certain items into Cuba and leaving with restricted items.
+Customs prevent you from bringing certain items into Cuba and leaving with restricted items.
 Familiarize yourself with what you can take through Cuban customs before you pack.

-You can exchange your foreign currency to CUP at a CADECA office in Havana Airport.
-Keep in mind that, outside the airport, you’ll pay for everything from lodging and food to taxi fare in Cuban currency, although private service providers will welcome your US dollars.
+You can exchange your foreign currency for CUP at a CADECA office in Havana Airport.
+Keep in mind that, outside the airport, you’ll pay for everything from lodging and food to taxi fare in Cuban currency.
+However, private service providers will welcome your US dollars.

-You will see a small TV screen with the live exchange rate, but you can also check the CADECA website to find out the current exchange rates.
+You will see a small TV screen with the live exchange rate, but you can also check the CADECA website to know the current exchange rates.